marykdb/maryk/store/rocksdb/documentation/storage.md

 # Historic Index
 An index to search values at or before older versions.

-- INDEX_REFERENCE:VALUE:KEY:VERSION = BOOLEAN.
-An indexed value and key is prefixed by index so the record can be found by value.
+- INDEX_REFERENCE:VALUE:KEY:VERSION = EMPTY/FALSE.
+An indexed value and key is prefixed
+  by index so the record can be found by value.
 Contains key so multiple references to same value can exist.
 Stores the version so a unique value can be searched at or before a version.
-BOOLEAN indicates if the index is set or unset.
+EMPTY/FALSE indicates if the index is set or unset.
+Empty means set and false (0) means unset
   An old index value is always unset at same version when a new value is set.

 # Historic Unique
 Stores unique values by version

-- INDEX_REFERENCE:VALUE:VERSION = KEY.
-A versioned value to key pair for an index.
+- INDEX_REFERENCE:VALUE:VERSION = KEY/EMPTY.
+A versioned value to key pair for a unique value.
+Empty means it was unset